 Instead, make a plan for the slow build.
-If you are able to run a couple of miles at a stretch and do it consistently a few times a week, try adding on an extra five to 10 minutes of running the next time out.
+If you are able to run a couple of kilometers at a stretch and do it consistently a few times a week, try adding on an extra five to ten minutes of running the next time out.
 A week later, do the same for one or two of your runs.
-Before you know it, 2 miles will have become 4 miles.
+Before you know it, 2 kilometers will have become 4 kilometers.

-Once you have a couple of months of consistently running at least 3 miles or 30 minutes at a stretch, pick one run a week to focus on developing a longer run.
-This will be your key workout each week, and by slowly adding on a mile or so to it each week, you'll build solid endurance.
+Once you have a couple of months of consistently running at least 5 kilometers or 30 minutes at a stretch, pick one run a week to focus on developing a longer run.
+This will be your key workout each week, and by slowly adding on a kilometer or so to it each week, you'll build solid endurance.